mrphys/tensorflow-nufft/README.md

 ### Install

-The easiest way to install `tensorflow_nufft` is via pip.
+The easiest way to install `tensorflow-nufft` is via pip.

 ```
-pip install tensorflow_nufft
+pip install tensorflow-nufft
 ```

 Note that only Linux binaries are currently being provided.